KakaoTalkBotOrganization/GetLastReceivePictureFromKakaoTalk/README.md

 # Usage
 1. Copy all source-code.
-2. Paste Copied source-code at your source. (top location)
+2. Paste copied source-code at your source. (top location)
 3. Call `getLastPicture()` method when if you want get Last Picture.
 > `getLastPicture()` method will return last thumbnail image's base64 string.